-\subsection{Lower Bound}
+\subsection{Lower bound}

-This section is devoted to the proof of the lower bound of Theorem \ref{thm:mainthm}, i.e. the following Theorem.
+This section is devoted to the proof of the lower bound of Theorem \ref {thm:mainthm}, that is, the following theorem.

-\begin{theorem} For any $\eps > 0$ and $\mathcal{X} \in \mathcal{C}_R$ we have
+\begin{theorem} For any $\eps> 0$ and $\mathcal{X} \in\mathcal{C}_R$, we have

-where $K$ is the Euclidean radius of the stable norm unit ball (see Section \ref{sec:stablenorm}). \end{theorem}
+where $K$ is the Euclidean radius of the stable norm unit ball; see Section~\ref{sec:stablenorm}. \end{theorem}

-The proof of Theorem \ref{thm:lowerBound} is divided into several steps.
-Since the Lipschitz functions are compact with respect to the supremum norm the problem can be reduced to a finite set of Lipschitz functions (see proof of Theorem \ref{thm:lowerBound}).
-The main idea is then to show that for any given Lipschitz function there exists a point in the initial set such that the image of this point under the action of the flow approximates the Lip\-schitz function on a discrete grid (Lemma \ref{lem:discreteEst}).
-Further Lemma \ref{lem:chaining} tells that between two supporting points, if chosen sufficiently close, the trajectories move not too fast.
+The proof of Theorem~\ref{thm:lowerBound} is divided into several steps.
+Since the Lipschitz functions are compact with respect to the supremum norm, the problem can be reduced to a finite set of Lipschitz functions; see the proof of Theorem~\ref{thm:lowerBound}.
+The main idea is then to show that for any given Lipschitz function, there exists a point in the initial set such that the image of this point, under the action of the flow, approximates the Lipschitz function on a discrete grid (Lemma~\ref{lem:discreteEst}).
+Further, Lemma \ref {lem:chaining} shows that between two supporting points, if chosen sufficiently close, the trajectories move not too quickly.

-\begin{lemma} For any $\eps > 0$, $f \in \Lip(K-\eps)$, $\mathcal{X} \in \mathcal{C}_R$ and any partition $0 = t_0 < t_1 < \ldots < t_n = 1$ of $[0,1]$ we have
+\begin{lemma} For any $\eps> 0$, $f \in\Lip(K-\eps)$, $\mathcal{X} \in\mathcal {C}_R$ and any partition $0 = t_0 < t_1 <\cdots< t_n = 1$ of $[0,1]$, we have

 \end{lemma}